gicait/intro-to-gee-and-application/README.md

-# Introduction of Google Earth Engine (GEE) and Some Applications using Python
+# Introduction of Google Earth Engine (GEE) and Applications using Python

 ## Introduction